TimHopg/obsidian/Makefile.md

 `mkdir -p` - creates intermediate directories as required `@` suppresses output to command line

+_Note:_ Always link your external libs AFTER your object files!
+Not doing so may lead to an `undefined reference`.

 `CFLAGS` is a keyword so it is handled implicitly

 Makefiles are whitespace sensitive